 4 tablespoons butter, softened to room temperature Celtic sea salt to taste

 Melt butter in a heavy skillet.
-Add onions and sauté, stirring occasionally for about 10 minutes, until onions are soft and then add mushrooms and sauté for another 10 minutes.
+Next, add onions and sauté, stirring occasionally for about 10 minutes, until onions are soft, and then add mushrooms and sauté for another 10 minutes.
 Add liver and sauté for about 6-7 minutes.
 Add wine, garlic, mustard, lemon juice, and rosemary.
 Bring to a simmer and cook uncovered until the liquid has evaporated.
 Allow cooling.
 Blend in a food processor with softened butter and crème fraîche.
 Place in a crock or mold and chill well.
 Serve on true sourdough bread, seed crackers, or simply eat alone.
 Bon appétit!